artcompiler/latex-sympy/README.md

 ##### Embedding API

-Call the Mathspeak evaluator with a global options object constructed with Graffiticode L115 (e.g.  http://www.graffiticode.com/item?id=80526+38905) and an object containing the LaTeX to translate and parsing settings.
+Call the Spokenmath evaluator with a global options object constructed with Graffiticode L115 (e.g.  http://www.graffiticode.com/item?id=80526+38905) and an object containing the LaTeX to translate and parsing settings.

 [NOTE: you can use the JSON objects in ./tests/data for the global options (e.g. gc80526.json)]